dreispt/oetor/README.md

                       provided, they will be included in the generated 'start.sh' script.

-An OpenERP instance is a directory inside oetor's home directory, and can be started using the included 'start' script.
+An OpenERP instance is a directory inside `oetor`'s home directory, and can be started using the included `start` script.

 The directory contains: